JumpIfZero/public-wiki-and-bugs/commands.md

 - **Multiple Items** _(Optional)_ : To specify multiple items that should all be consumed within a single game tick, separate each with a comma and no space.
 - **`Identifier`** _(Optional)_ : The integer value _Identifier_ can be used with a single item if the desired action is not the default action for that item (i.e., if it is not the left-click action).

-TODO: How to locate Identifier
+TODO: How to locate the Identifier

 ### Examples:
 {: .no_toc }